 Watch our instant ice video in action below!

-Click the image below to get the lesson plan and worksheets for this science experiment!
+Click the image below to get STEM extension worksheets for this science experiment!

 How to Make Instant Ice Crystals